 - Uncoated Aggregates Concrete containing uncoated aggregates is to be discarded by the Contractor. - Segregation Segregation occurs when the coarse aggregate separates from the mortar.
-Mortar consists of fine aggregate, cement, finely divided minerals, water, and air. - If segregation occurs, check for lower air content and the transport/handling method used. - Microball A microball is a clump of material containing cement on the outside and microsilica on the inside.
+Mortar consists of fine aggregate, cement, finely divided minerals, water, and air.

+If segregation occurs, check for lower air content and the transport/handling method used.

+• Microball - A microball is a clump of material containing cement on the outside and microsilica on the inside.
 A microball is normally 2 in.
-(50 mm) in diameter, and very hard to detect in a batch of concrete.
-The Level I PCC Technician shall reject the entire batch of concrete if a microball is observed. - The Department has experienced numerous popouts on microsilica bridge deck overlays, because of microballs.
-These popouts will appear after the overlay experiences one or more freeze/thaw cycles. - Cement Ball A cement ball is a clump of material containing cement, fine aggregate, and coarse aggregate.
-The dry materials may pack into the truck mixer and are not mixed.
-During discharge, the lumps will break loose.
-Occasional cement balls can be removed by the Contractor during placement. - Sand Streaks Sand streaks consist of fine aggregate, or fine aggregate and cement which have become packed in the head of the truck mixer, and are not mixed.
+(50 mm) or less in diameter, and very hard to detect in a batch of concrete.
+The Level I PCC Technician shall reject the entire batch of concrete if a microball is observed.

+The Department has experienced numerous popouts on microsilica bridge deck overlays, because of microballs.
+These popouts will appear after the overlay experiences one or more freeze/thaw cycles.

+• Cement Ball - A cement ball is a clump of material containing cement, fine aggregate, and coarse aggregate possibly resulting from dry materials being packed into the truck mixer and are not adequately mixed.
+During discharge, lumps of packed unmixed material will break loose.

+Occasional cement balls can be removed by the Contractor during placement.

+• Sand Streaks - Sand streaks consist of fine aggregate, or fine aggregate and cement that have become packed in the head of the truck mixer and not adequately mixed.
 Occasionally, dry fine aggregate material will also pack around or behind the blades, in the discharge end of the drum.
 Concrete containing sandy material is to be discarded by the Contractor.

-- Change In Color A change in concrete color may be an indication of a change in materials, incomplete mixing, or too little cement. - Change In Appearance A change in appearance, such as a sticky mixture, may indicate too many fine materials.
-These fine materials may be cement or finely divided minerals.
+- Change In Color A change in concrete color may be an indication of a change in materials, incomplete mixing, or too little cement. - Change In Appearance A change in appearance, such as a sticky mixture, may indicate too many fine materials (e.g. cement or finely divided minerals).
 A sticky mixer may also indicate high air content. - Mudballs Mudballs can be introduced into concrete as a result of contaminated aggregate stockpiles.
 Aggregate stockpiles can be contaminated by mud which drops from hauling and loading equipment.
 Occasional mudballs can be removed by the Contractor during placement. - Mix Foaming Mix foaming or other detrimental material may be observed during placement or at the completion of a self-consolidating concrete pour.
 In this case, the material may be removed by the Contractor while the concrete is still plastic.